freenas/freenas-docs/userguide/system.rst

   :menuselection:`System --> Certificates --> Create Certificate Signing Request`.

-* **Export Certificate:** prompts to browse to the location to save a copy of the CA's X.509 certificate on the computer being used to access the %brand% system.
+* **Export Certificate:** prompts to browse to the location to save a copy of the CA X.509 certificate on the computer being used to access the %brand% system.

-* **Export Private Key:** prompts to browse to the location to save a copy of the CA's private key on the computer being used to access the %brand% system.
+* **Export Private Key:** prompts to browse to the location to save a copy of the CA private key on the computer being used to access the %brand% system.
 This option only appears if the CA has a private key.